 A Business Owners Policy (or BOP) is a combo of three types of coverage recommended for business owners: Property, General Liability and Business Interruption.
 Of course you could buy each of these individually (or, as the French say, “a la carte”), but you’ll usually save money and get better coverage with a BOP.

 As a business owner, it’s easy to overlook a risk you may not even be thinking about!
-So here’s a quick overview of what a BOP includes:
+So we put together a quick overview of what a BOP includes.

 Unfortunately, lawsuits happen.
 General Liability coverage prepares you for lawsuits connected to 3 aspects of your business:

 Continuing operations: That means the work you regularly do.
 Do you install computers?
 That’s a “continuing op.”

 Products and completed operations: The products you sell or jobs you’ve finished.
 The computer you left behind is a “completed op.”

 Personal and advertising injury: Words and images used to promote your business.
 If another company claims you stole their copyrighted slogan, that’s an advertising injury.

 If something happens that prompts a lawsuit, you’ll be covered starting on the date the occurrence took place.
 Keep in mind your policy will have a payout limit per occurrence … and a total payout per year.

 This coverage helps you replace your property after a loss.
 If you buy coverage outside of a BOP, you can choose from 3 levels of coverage: Basic, Broad and Special.
 The first 2 only cover specific types of damages.
 Special is the most comprehensive, covering any kind of damage as long as it’s not specifically excluded.
 (We’ll come back to that.)